Mattis in Macedonia to counter 'Russian influence' against name change - AFP

 Laura Cooper, in charge of Russia and central Europe at the Pentagon, accused Moscow of paying voters to boycott the referendum and financially supporting pro-Russian organisations.

-"They are swooping in now with disinformation and other forms of malign influence to try to change the minds of the Macedonian people," Cooper told reporters.
+"They are swooping in now with disinformation and other forms of malign influence to try to change the minds of the Macedonian people," she told reporters.

 "There is this influence campaign to try to buy off people and try to support pro-Russian organisations."

-In an interview with Macedonian news portal Nova Makedonija in late August, Russian ambassador to Skopje Oleg Shcherbak accused the West of putting "very strong media and psychological pressure" on Macedonian voters.
+In an interview with Macedonian news portal Nova Makedonija, Russian ambassador to Skopje Oleg Shcherbak accused the West of putting "very strong media and psychological pressure" on Macedonian voters.

 "We'll just look at how they'll shape their own future, not shaped by someone else," said Mattis, the first US defence chief to visit Skopje since 2004.